DM8tyProgrammer/mighty-articles/custom-event-js.md

 #### Vocabulary

-- One who emits event can be called Event Publisher or Event Emitter or Event Dispatcher.
+- One that emits events can be called Event Publisher or Event Emitter or Event Dispatcher.
-- One who listens to events is called Event Subscriber or Event Listener or Event Handler.
+- One that listens to events is called Event Subscriber or Event Listener or Event Handler.

-In general, **Publisher-Subscriber** or **PubSub** term is used collectively for event publisher and even subscriber.
+In general, **Publisher-Subscriber** or **PubSub** term is used collectively for event publishers and even subscribers.

 ### Reactive Programming

-Reactive Programming is a trending paradigm² these days.
-It is the processing of streams of data asynchronously.
+Reactive Programming paradigm² introduces the processing of streams of data asynchronously.
+It is a trending paradigm² these days.

-[RxJS](https://rxjs-dev.firebaseapp.com/) is a <b>r</b>eactive programming e<b>x</b>tension for <b>J</b>ava<b>s</b>cript.
-You are going to build an event notification model on top of it by modelling events as a stream of data.
+[RxJS](https://rxjs-dev.firebaseapp.com/) is a <b>r</b>eactive programming e<b>x</b>tension for <b>J</b>ava<b>S</b>cript.
+You would build an event notification model on top of it by modeling events as a stream of data.

 ## In Action

 ### Problem Statement

-Consider modelling Thermostat, when room temperature crosses a certain threshold (30°C), AC would turn up, and windows would close.
+Consider modeling Thermostat, when room temperature crosses a certain threshold (30°C), AC would turn up, and windows would close.

 ### Design